+Event generators use Monte Carlo simulations to describe QCD interactions. \autoref{tab:generators} presents the latest generation of event generators that are used in both high-energy accelerator physics and astroparticle physics.
+A brief description of each of these generators can be found in Appendix~\ref{app:had-models}.

-\pythia{}~8~\cite{Bierlich:2022pfr} is an event generator often used in high-energy physics (HEP) and more recently also applied for cosmic ray physics~\cite{Sjostrand:2021dal}.
+\pythia~8~\cite{Bierlich:2022pfr} is an event generator often used in high-energy physics (HEP) and more recently also applied for cosmic ray physics~\cite{Sjostrand:2021dal}.
 Its core is built on the pQCD model.
 A (semi-)hard scattering is the starting point of each inelastic interaction, accompanied by emissions of partons before, or after the hard scattering (so-called initial/final state radiation implemented in parton shower algorithms).
 Multiple (semi-)hard scatterings are also allowed.
 The soft physics effects are described by phenomenological models.
 The cross sections for (semi-)hard scattering are determined from pQCD using a threshold in the transverse momentum (suppressed by a smooth damping factor).
-The modeling of the total elastic, diffractive, and inelastic cross sections in \pythia{}~8 is decoupled from the particle production mechanism.
+The modeling of the total elastic, diffractive, and inelastic cross sections in \pythia~8 is decoupled from the particle production mechanism.

-In other event generators, like FRITIOF~\cite{Nilsson-Almqvist:1986ast} used in GEANT4 \cite{GEANT4:2002zbu} or the models used in astroparticle physics, a different, more inclusive approach is used, where the interaction of hadrons is modeled as the exchange of specifically structured "networks" of interacting quarks and gluons (so-called Pomeron and Reggeon exchanges).
-The mathematical framework for these exchanges, an effective quantum~field~theory, is the so-called Gribov~Regge~theory~(GRT)~\cite{Gribov:1983ivg}, see Refs.~\cite{Drescher:2000ha} for a pedagogical introduction.
+This is different for the event generators used in astroparticle physics.
+Most of these describe, with varying degrees of rigor, the interaction of hadrons as the exchange of specifically structured "networks" of interacting quarks and gluons (so-called Pomeron and Reggeon exchanges).
+The mathematical framework for these exchanges, an effective quantum~field~theory, is the so-called Gribov-Regge theory~(GRT)~\cite{Gribov:1967vfb,Gribov:1968jf}, see Refs.~\cite{Levin:1997mg,Drescher:2000ha} for a pedagogical introduction.
 It allows one to connect the wide range of processes that occur in hadron collisions, such as elastic scattering, diffractive scattering and soft multi-particle production up to multiple hard parton scattering.
 The energy evolution of the hadron multiplicity and the total cross section are thus linked in GRT-based models.